AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 In the **Courses** tile, you can see the course instances that are visible to the learners who are enrolled in this instance.

 The **[!UICONTROL Enable Learners to Choose instances (Flexible Learning Path)]** check-box is only applicable to courses.
+This option allows learners to switch their instances in the learning path.
 All child Learning Paths will get an option to map a Learning Program instance with Learning Path.
 By default, the mapping is set to Default Instance.

 ![](assets/default-instance.png)